Week 6

 EU Override Game from Dyevre (2010)

-the legislator signalling intent to engage in court curbing is likely to lead to judicial self-restraint
+the legislator signaling intent to engage in court curbing is likely to lead to judicial self-restraint

 a number of possible measures: